Stan Simmons – 10 Things My Mama Taught Me

 The Place for Middle School and High School Students

 Non-Fiction is for high school students 9th-12th grade.
-Our goal is to create environments where students are encouraged to make wise choices even when its hard, be a positive influence to their friends, and experience personal ministry through serving others.
+Our goal is to create environments where students are encouraged to make wise choices even when its hard, be a positive influence to their friends and experience personal ministry through serving others.
 The way we strive to accomplish this is by relational gatherings.
 We believe relationships are best built sitting around a living room floor talking about life instead of sitting in a row listening to one person speak.

-Large group gatherings are just part of our high school ministry.
-We go one step further and do two things that we believe are vitally important for you, we pay attention to what’s going on in your life, and we care about you.
+We do two things that we believe are vitally important for you.
+We pay attention to what’s going on in your life and we care about you.
 This happens in our relational driven group environments where each gathering begins by enjoying some snacks, playing games and hanging out.
 Then we move to the living room and begin a conversation from Narrate Church’s Sunday message.
 We connect by talking, processing and praying about what’s going on in your life.

-Small groups provide the fuel that drives students to make good choices during each week.
+Sketch gatherings provide the fuel that drives students to make good choices during each week.
 Led by adult leaders, each gathering begins by enjoying some snacks, hanging out and playing some games.
 Then we move to the living room where we begin a conversation from Narrate Church’s Sunday message.
 We connect by talking, processing, and praying about what’s going on in their life.
-Students also enjoy getting together outside of Sketch Gatherings with their small group leaders and small groups for additional fun, community service and personal/spiritual growth.
+Students also enjoy getting together outside of Sketch Gatherings with their leaders and groups for additional fun, community scattering and personal/spiritual growth.